Non-Surgical Herniated Disc Treatment in Santa Fe

 Because of the way each disc is attached to the vertebra above and below it, a disc cannot ‘slip’ as commonly thought.
-However, trauma or injury to the spine can cause discs to bulge, herniate, or worse, rupture.
+However, trauma, injury to the spine and degenerative changes associated with vertebral subluxations can cause discs to bulge, herniate, or worse, rupture.
 This can be quite painful, putting pressure on the spinal cord and nerve roots that exit out between each spinal vertebra.

 Disc Tear: The most common disc injury is a small crack or microtear in the tough, outer cartilage material of the disc called the annular fibers.
 This allows the fluid to start leaking out, and the disc begins to wear thin.